Subnautica 2 hits 5 million wishlists ...

 The trouble started in July 2025, when Krafton abruptly fired Unknown Worlds CEO Ted Gill and founders Charlie Cleveland and Max McGuire.
 The publisher's initial justification was that the trio had been planning to release Subnautica 2 too early, and that the game was so unfinished it risked causing "irreversible harm to the entire IP franchise."

 That claim raised immediate eyebrows.
-PC Gamer had been coordinating a full cover story on Subnautica 2 as recently as June 2025, only to have the studio pull out of the feature without explanation.
-A game that was apparently cover-ready one month and catastrophically broken the next stretched credibility.
+The studio had been preparing major media coverage for Subnautica 2 as recently as June 2025, only to abruptly cancel those plans without explanation.
+A game that was apparently ready for a major feature one month and catastrophically broken the next stretched credibility.

 The lawsuit brought by the fired studio heads filled in the blanks.
 Krafton had promised a $250 million earn-out bonus tied to Subnautica 2's commercial performance, part of which was set to be shared with studio staff.
 With the game sitting atop Steam's wishlist charts and looking like a genuine hit, Krafton CEO Changhan Kim apparently got cold feet.